-On July 1, ISO-NE and NEPOOL jointly filed (i) a notice that the effective date for monthly Balance of Planning Period ("BoPP") Financial Transmission Rights ("FTR") Auctions will be September 17, 201950 and (ii) supporting Market Rule changes, also to be effective September 17, 2019, that provide that all monthly FTR Auctions51 be conducted using the same network model -- the updated version available as of the auction assumptions posting that occurs no later than 40 days prior to the first day of the prompt-month.
-The Effective Date notice for BoPP monthly auctions was provided in accordance with the FERC's August 23, 2012 order that permitted monthly BoPP auctions to become effective upon 2 weeks' subsequent notice.52 The supporting Market Rule changes were supported by the Participants Committee at its November 3, 2017 meeting (Consent Agenda Item # 4).
-Comments on this filing were due on or before July 22, 2019; none were filed.
-Doc-less interventions were filed by DC Energy, Exelon, National Grid, and NRG.
-This matter is pending before the FERC.
+On August 21, the FERC accepted the notice that the effective date for monthly Balance of Planning Period ("BoPP") Financial Transmission Rights ("FTR") Auctions will be September 17, 201954 and supporting Market Rule changes, also to be effective September 17, 2019, that provide that all monthly FTR Auctions55 be conducted using the same network model -- the updated version available as of the auction assumptions posting that occurs no later than 40 days prior to the first day of the prompt-month.
+The Effective Date notice for BoPP monthly auctions was provided in accordance with the FERC's August 23, 2012 order that permitted monthly BoPP auctions to become effective upon 2 weeks' subsequent notice.
+The notice and the Market Rule changes were accepted effective September 17, 2019, as requested.
+Unless the August 21 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this proceeding, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com) or Jamie Blackburn (202-218-3905; jblackburn@daypitney.com).